100-m/nx.digital/doc/security.md

 ## Impress Architecture at a glance

 Impress is a cloud-based product implementing best practices in terms of architecture and security.
-The platform relies on world-class software as services: AWS, Auth0, Firebase, Github and Zeit.
+The platform relies on world-class software as services: AWS, Auth0, Github and Vercel.

 One key to have a secure architecture is to have a comprehensive system.
 Here is our system's schema: